-Prepare the spinach and use it as a base on the bottom of your containers, top with the roasted beets and walnuts.
-Place the dressing in a small separate container to pour on mix through the salad just before eating.
+Prepare the spinach and use it as a base on the bottom of your containers; top it with the roasted beets and walnuts.
+Place the dressing in a small separate container to pour and mix through the salad just before eating.

 - 450 grams yellow beets (approximately 3-4 medium beets)